You are here

 - Veterans of Australia's defence force who are ex-prisoners of war.

-Disability pensioners eligible for a Gold CardVEA →
+Disability Compensation Payment recipients eligible for a Gold CardVEA →

-A Gold Card is also issued to veterans or mariners receiving disability pension (treatment):
+A Gold Card is also issued to veterans or mariners receiving disability compensation (treatment):

 - at or above 100% of the general rate,